 - 1. Specify a data source.
 This can be any analytical source that records the outcome you want to predict. - 2.
-Specify a target field that records the result you want to predict.
+Specify a target field that records the result you want to predict. - 3.
+Specify the specific value or response you want to find.
+For example, if the target field is named response, you could choose True or False to find customers who responded--or who didn't--accordingly.

-- 3. Specify the specific value or response you want to find.
-For example, if the target field is named response, you could choose True or False to find customers who responded--or who didn't--accordingly. - For example, the target might indicate which customers have churned, responded to past offers, raised fraudulent claims, etc. All other fields will automatically be included as inputs that may be useful in predicting this value. - 4.
-Specify optional settings as desired.
-See the topic "Optional model settings" on page 53 for more information. - 5.
+For example, the target might indicate which customers have churned, responded to past offers, raised fraudulent claims, etc. All other fields will automatically be included as inputs that may be useful in predicting this value.

+- 4. Specify optional settings as desired.
+See the topic "Optional model settings" on page 40 for more information. - 5.
 If desired, click the Data Overview icon to see an overview of the data that will be used to build the current model.
-See the topic "Data overview" on page 29 for more information. - 6.
+See the topic "Data overview" on page 15 for more information. - 6.
 Click Start Build. - 7.
 Specify whether you want to find segments with high or low probability relative to the specified target.
 For example, you could look for groups or customers who are mostly likely to churn, or least likely, and include them accordingly. - 8.
 Specify the maximum number of segments to be found.
 Typically this number is kept small in the interest of simplicity and performance. - 9.
 Click Grow Model to obtain a list of one or more segment rules that identify groups with higher or lower probability. - 10.
-Click the Include/Exclude icons to specify how the rules are to be used and how the relevant segments are scored. - Included segments are given a score that matches the target value (for example response=true).
-Excluded segments are scored as NULL, but are not removed from the file. - 11.
-Optionally, you can manually add or edit segments as desired.
-See the topic "Defining segment rules" on page 41 for more information. - 12.
-Optionally, use the Evaluate and Test features to see how the model performs on your sample data.
+Click the Include/Exclude icons to specify how the rules are to be used and how the relevant segments are scored.

+Included segments are given a score that matches the target value (for example response=true).
+Excluded segments are scored as NULL, but are not removed from the file.

+- 11. Optionally, you can manually add or edit segments as desired.
+See the topic "Defining segment rules" on page 27 for more information. - 12.
+Optionally, use the Evaluate and Test features to see how the model performs on your sample data. - 13.
+Save the model before closing the model builder or returning to the application. - 14.
+Click Use Model, and select the model field you want to use.
+For example, if you want to use the value predicted by the model as input to a rule, select the field that contains the predictions.